restatedev/examples/typescript/dynamic-workflow-executor/README.md

 ![](dynamic_workflow_executor.png)

-**Note:** This app stores images locally in the `generated-images` folder.
-These images would of course get lost when the app is restarted.
-This is just a demo app, so it's not a problem.
-But in a real app, you would store the images in some persistent storage.
+**Note:** This app stores images locally in the shared locally accessible folder `generated-images`.
+In a real deployment, this would need to be a shared storage, like S3.

 ## Running the example